anirudhreddy18/GCP-SA/Networking.md

 * Source: Source IP, Source tags, Service Account
 * Target: All Instances, Target Tags, Service Account
 * Port & Protocol: ex: tcp, 22 , http 80/443, icmp etc.
 * Source can be Tag, Target can also be Tags -> ex: App tier allow traffic to DB Tier.
+* Firewall rules dont work with VPC Peering.
+The other peered VPC should allow/deny traffic accordingly using firewall rules.

 ## Private Service Access
 * For CloudSQL, google creates this instances in its own VPC.
 So Private Service Access, will be used to set Aside a CIDR range for private connections.
 VPC Peering will be setup to connect to CloudSQL Instance.